-The following type of innovation actions proposals are expected:
+Innovation actions proposals are expected to address:

 Generative AI - Realistic and innovative Virtual Worlds for a better immersion:

 Proposals should use Generative AI to build on the users' expectations to create either safe and inclusive virtual spaces, realistic environments, or creative and beyond reality ones.
 They should develop dynamic Storytelling and scenarios to enable creative content that is personalised leading to unique experiences for the users or shared with other users.
 They should also use AI to enable generation of personalised avatars aiming to provide seamless and more realistic immersive interaction.